Jinci Liu

 Abstract

-Does division of labor increase team productivity?
+Does the division of labor increase team productivity?
 This paper provides new evidence challenging the conventional view that specialization increases productivity.
 I create a panel dataset from GitHub, covering 35 million task allocations across 64,400 software development teams from 2017 to 2023.
 My result shows a negative relationship between team specialization and various productivity metrics, including output quality, quantity, and user issue resolution time.
 To identify causal effects, I exploit GitHub’s introduction of an automatic task assignment feature, which evenly distributes tasks across team members.
 Using a matched difference-in-differences design, I find that adoption of this feature reduces specialization and leads to significant gains in productivity: output quality rises by 4%, output quantity by 21%.
 Team communication also increases by 13%, suggesting that improved interaction and knowledge exchange are a key mechanism behind these productivity gains.
 These findings highlight a trade-off in non-routine production: while specialization increases task-specific human capital, it impedes cross-task knowledge spillovers that are essential for innovation.

 Abstract